sophielach/gradio_delete_images/README.md

-# Delete Images From a Folder
+# Delete Images From a Folder via Gradio

 A simple Gradio-based interface for viewing and deleting images from a specified directory.